-Indivisible Santa Fe is beginning a new project: A Speakers' Corner for Santa Fe.
 A Speakers' Corner is a publicly-known area, usually located in a public park, where any person may speak without fear of governmental punishment or reprisal.
 Often, a Speakers' Corner is a focal point for political organizing and collective action.
+Our Speakers' Corner is back up and running in 2026 starting this Spring after a first run in the Fall of 2025.

 A note on the history of Speakers‘ Corners - and why Santa Fe needs one now